Trunks for my Junk

 Cardboard trunk lid glued and clamped.

-I am less concerned with the strength of the lid, which is mainly just a dust-cover, so made it a bit more simply.
+I am less concerned with the strength of the lid, which is mainly just a dust-cover, so I made it a bit more simply.